Winipedia/pyrig/README.md

 1. **Manual Generation**: Run `poetry run pyrig create-tests` to generate all missing tests
 2. **Automatic Generation**: When you run `pytest`, an autouse session fixture automatically creates missing test modules, classes, and functions

+#### Test Base Structure Creation

+When you run `pyrig create-tests` (or `pyrig init`), pyrig first creates a **base test structure** by copying a template from pyrig's internal testing framework.
+This creates:

+- **`tests/base/fixtures/`** - Reusable pytest fixtures that are automatically available to all tests
+  - `fixture.py` - Define custom fixtures here (automatically loaded by conftest.py)
+  - `scopes/` - Fixture scope configurations
+- **`tests/base/utils/`** - Test utility functions
+  - `utils.py` - Helper functions for your tests
+- **`tests/conftest.py`** - Pytest configuration that auto-discovers and loads all fixtures

+This base structure provides a foundation for organizing shared test utilities and fixtures across your entire test suite.
+Any fixtures defined in `tests/base/fixtures/fixture.py` are automatically available to all your tests without needing to import them.

 **Generated Test Example**:
 ```python